murkybuttercups/assign-2/readme.md

 Object property of the Blackfoot People, courtesy of the Blackfoot Digital Library.
 Background Credit: Images from Google and designed by Sara Sefel.
 Created by Jason Ranaghan, Brett Regnier, and Sara Sefel. &copy;2019

 # Addional Resources #
-More information the Pouch can be found [here](https://www.blackfootdigitallibrary.com/digital/collection/bdl/id/2109/rec/1)
+More information the Pouch can be found at [The Blackfoot Digital Library](https://www.blackfootdigitallibrary.com/digital/collection/bdl/id/2109/rec/1)